 Aerospace vehicle systems

-We work at the frontier of what is possible in the design and operation of unmanned vehicles that operate in the Earth’s atmosphere, low Earth orbit and under water.
+We work at the frontier of what is possible in the design and operation of unmanned vehicles that operate in the Earth’s atmosphere and under water.

 Our research allows exciting opportunities to provide novel engineering solutions for a wide range of problems within many diverse areas including aerospace, robotics, energy, biomedical and nuclear applications.